 Receptionist services

-When you’re missing a receptionist and an automated email or out-of-office message won’t do, a receptionist service can help ensure that your clients are taken care of.
-Ruby Receptionists, for example, ensures all your business calls are answered, and it will sync all your calls and messages with Clio.
+When you’re missing a receptionist and an automated email or out-of-office message won’t do, a receptionist service can help.
+Ruby Receptionists, for example, ensures all your business calls are answered, and it syncs calls and messages with Clio.

 Texting

-Client communications have evolved far beyond the formally written legal letter that’s photocopied in triplicate and sent via snail mail: Today, it’s not uncommon for lawyers to work with a client who prefers to text, so it’s worth getting educated on tools to help law firms meet this need efficiently.
+Client communications have evolved far beyond the formally written legal letter that’s photocopied in triplicate and sent via snail mail.
+Today, it’s not uncommon for lawyers to work with a client who prefers to text.
+Educate yourself on tools that meet these clients’ preferences without sacrificing your privacy.

 With text messaging in Clio Manage, you and your clients have a convenient way to answer questions and share updates, all without having to give out your personal phone number.
-You can send SMS text messages using a toll-free number that is assigned to your firm, receive SMS and MMS texts from contacts, view saved conversations, add time entries, follow or unfollow text conversations, export conversations in PDF format, and send text notifications and automatic reminders for calendar events.
+For instance, you can:

 Client portals